SangdonLim/cv/index.md

 * **Lim, S.**, Jahng, S. (2019).
 Determining the number of factors using parallel analysis and its recent variants. *Psychological Methods, 24*(4), 452-467. [doi](https://doi.org/10.1037/met0000230) [materials](https://github.com/SangdonLim/parallel_analysis)
 * **Lim, S.**, Jahng, S. (2017). `요인 개수 결정을 위한 평행분석의 정확성 평가` [Evaluating the accuracy of parallel analysis for determining the number of common factors]. *Korean Journal of Psychology: General, 36*(4), 441-475. [doi](https://doi.org/10.22257/kjp.2017.09.36.4.441) [link](http://www.riss.kr/link?id=A105323656)

-# Experience
-* Graduate Research Assistant (2022F - current), University of Texas at Austin
-> Development of an R package for performing simulations of adaptive test assembly.
-> Development of an R package for performing simulations of multistage adaptive test assembly.
-* Work restriction from being a fellowship recipient (2021F - 2022Su)
-* Graduate Research Assistant (2019Sp - 2021Su), University of Texas at Austin
-> Development of [TestDesign](https://cran.r-project.org/package=TestDesign) package for automated test assembly.
-> Development of [PROsetta](https://cran.r-project.org/package=PROsetta) package for scale linking.
-> Development of [maat](https://cran.r-project.org/package=maat) package for multiple administrations adaptive testing.
-* Intern (2020Su), Creative Measurement Solutions
-> Worked on front-end development and quality assurance of a Shiny application for a new standard setting method (embedded standard setting) for operational testing programs.
-* Graduate Research Assistant (2019Sp - 2020Sp), University of Texas at Austin
-> Secondary analysis of Women's Health Initiative (WHI) data.
-> Worked on analysis using Mplus and SPSS, and on data organization & management.
-* Graduate Research Assistant (2015 - 2016), Sungkyunkwan University
-> Development of psychometrics-based credit rating system.
-> Worked on fitting Thurstonian IRT models to ipsative response data.
-* Teaching Assistant (2015F, 2016F), Sungkyunkwan University
-> Course title: Statistical Analysis in Psychology

 # Presentations
 * **Lim, S.**, Choi, S. W. (2023, April 15).
 Domain score estimation in adaptive testing for single-subject multiple-domain content. *Computer adaptive testing models and estimation* [Paper session].
 Paper presented at the annual meeting of the National Council on Measurement in Education.
 * Choi, S. W., **Lim, S.** (2023, March 28).
 Optimal test design approach to fixed and adaptive test construction using R. Training session at the annual meeting of the National Council on Measurement in Education.